United Church of God: Ambassador Bible College

-Ambassador Bible College (ABC) is an intensive nine-month educational program focusing on the Bible, Christian living and the fundamental doctrines of the United Church of God.
+Ambassador Bible College (ABC), located in Milford, Ohio, is an intensive nine-month educational program focusing on the Bible, Christian living and the fundamental doctrines of the United Church of God.
 The program seeks to prepare young adults for leadership and service, and to begin preparing them for the duty of teaching future generations.
 The curriculum thoroughly examines doctrine and leads students systematically through the books of the Bible.

 Mission and media

-UCG states: "The mission of the Church of God is to preach the gospel of Jesus Christ and the Kingdom of God in all the world, make disciples in all nations and care for those disciples."
+The UCG states: "The mission of the Church of God is to preach the gospel of Jesus Christ and the Kingdom of God in all the world, make disciples in all nations and care for those disciples."
 Emphasis is consequently placed on the proclamation of "The Kingdom of God" to the general public, which is accomplished through various media, ranging from Twitter and YouTube to more traditional forms such as radio, print and television.

-UCG publishes and produces the following:
+The UCG publishes and produces the following: